ThePhD/ThePhD.github.io/_posts/2021-06-30-Encodings with ztd text.markdown

 Even as I say "implementing the functions", I'm not going to actually walk you through implementing all of a `shift_jis` encoder and decoder: just a few bits.
 This is mostly because the lovely folks at the WHATWG (Web Hypertext Application Technology Working Group) have written up [a good, normal, mostly-plain-English, technical description on how to encode or decode these data streams](https://encoding.spec.whatwg.org/#shift_jis).

 Perhaps the only surprising thing here would be the use of an "output range", since most people are only used to using a single "output iterator" (e.g., `std::copy` which only takes a single "destination" iterator or `memcpy` which only takes a single "destination" pointer).
 Reading from an input is still similar to breaking something down into its iterators and walking through it, one by one.
 Safety is expected to be taken care of by the `encode_one` or `decode_one` function, e.g. if the input is empty you are expected to bail, not just start reading garbage.
 This is one of the chief benefits of dealing with ranges: the fact that we get to check our data accesses against an "end" or, if we're just using input/output ranges directly, we get to use common functions like `.empty()` or similar.
-Here is the first bit of the `shift_jis::encode_one` function, responsible for some brief checking and checking if the first byte fits in the "ASCII" part of Shift JIS:
+Here is the first bit of the `shift_jis::encode_one` function, responsible for some brief checking and serializing the first byte if it fits in the "ASCII" part of Shift JIS:

 ```cpp
 struct shift_jis {